I can’t really say why but green has become ‘Emmets’ colour, and Réaltas is blue. But it has.

 My flowers and my plants and both a hobby, as well as a therapy.
 I feel peace with my plants.

 I still state I like dogs and plants more than people.
-And I hope I can cultivate pot ants as well as I can my allotment over the next few years.
+And I hope I can cultivate pot plants as well as I can my allotment over the next few years.

 Love and support always,